PDrifting/CBookDraft/book.markdown

 #### Example 17: Ideas on Dealing with Union Troubles
 Basic program that has no output.

-1. shows using multiple typedef to declare custom Type Names
+1. shows using multiple typedefs to declare custom Type Names
 2. how to create a struct with an anonymous union inside it
 3. setup of function main